rycon/playwright/readme.md

 5. Next, in your terminal type `.\venv\Scripts\activate`.
 You will see the terminal change to have (venv) at the beginning of your line.
 6. Now we will install PlayWright using: `pip install pytest-playwright`
 7. Then we'll install the PlayWright browsers using: `playwright install`
-8. For API testing, I prefer [Insomnia(https://insomnia.rest/)] as it has a clean interface, it runs well, and has great graphQL support.
+8. For API testing, I prefer [Insomnia](https://insomnia.rest/) as it has a clean interface, it runs well, it has extensions, and has great graphQL support.

 ## Verify Setup
 To verify Python and pip are installed correctly type the following into your terminal: